Conditions and diseases

 Cause

-The cause of HS is a blockage of a hair follicle due to an increased hardening of the skin at the exit of the hair follicle on the one hand and an increase in the cells in the wall of the hair follicle on the other.
-As a result, skin cells and sebum accumulate in the hair follicle, which eventually overfills.
-As a result, this hair follicle will burst subcutaneously, causing an inflammatory reaction.
+HS is caused by blocked hair follicles.
+It occurs due to increased hardening of the skin at the exit of the hair follicle, on the one hand, and an increase in the cells in the wall of the hair follicle, on the other.
+As a result, skin cells and sebum accumulate in the hair follicle , which eventually becomes overcrowded .
+As a result, this hair folliclewill burst subcutaneously.
+This causes an inflammatory response.

-The causes of the clogging of the hair follicle are not yet fully known.
+The causes of the blocked hair follicle are not yet fully understood.
 This is probably a combination of various factors such as heredity, disruption of the immune system, hormones, age, gender, smoking and obesity.

 It affects about 1% of Europeans, so it is not so rare.
 It is more common among women than men.
 It can occur at any age, but we usually see it for the first time in young adults.
 Overweight individuals and smokers are affected significantly more often.